Foodnut.com’s Beginners Introduction to Chinese Dim Sum

 Siu Mai dumplings are popular steamed dumplings made with the wonton style wrapper and some densely packed chopped pork, mushroom, shrimp in the middle.

 Steamed pork dumplings filled with soup or Xiao Long Bao are more of a northern Chinese dish served at many dim sum restaurants.
 You take a small bite, suck out all the hot soup, then eat the rest of the dumpling.
 They are usually far better at Shanghai Chinese cuisine restaurants like Shanghai Dumpling shop.
+We avoid ordering them at dim sum restaurants.

 Steamed Dim sum